fzyzcjy/flutter_rust_bridge/frb_dart/README.md

 ```

 Step 4: Follow the standard steps of "how iOS uses static libraries".
 For example, in XCode, edit `Strip Style` in `Build Settings` to `Debugging Symbols`.
 Also, add your `libyour_generate_file.a` to `Link Binary With Libraries` in `Build Phases`.
 Add `binding.h` to `Copy Bundle Resources`.
 Add `#import "binding.h"` to `Runner-Bridging-Header`.
 Last but not least, add a never-to-be-executed dummy function in Swift that calls any of the generated C bindings, such as `func dummyMethodToAvoidSymbolStripping() { wire_passing_complex_structs(42, nil) }`, and this will prevent symbol stripping.

+Lastly, in order to build Rust automatically when you are building Flutter, follow [this tutorial](https://stackoverflow.com/q/69515032/4619958).

 ## Appendix: Future work